 Galicia has strong celtic roots which are still visible in many of the regions customs and festivals.
 A good example is the Galician drink of queimada, which is a fiery punch.
 Orujo is mixed with coffee beans, cinnamon, sugar, and lemon zest whilst a spell is recited to ward off evil spirits, then the drink is set on fire.
 This traditional ritual is considered a vital part of Galician identity.

-So, there you have my guide to Galician cuisine.
-I’ve really just focused on the most traditional Galician food and drinks, along with some of the tips I picked up along the way.
+So, that concludes my guide to Galician cuisine.
+I’ve really just focused on the most traditional Galician food and drinks, as well as some of the tips I picked up along the way.
 If I’ve missed anything, or you have your own great tip, scroll down to leave a comment!

 My visit to Galicia was as part of a press trip organised by The Travel Mob on behalf of El Camino Santiago and Turismo Galicia for the #InGreenSpain and #VisitSpain campaigns.
 As always, all views and opinions (except quotes) are entirely my own and without bias.